 Publication of Prices

-Prices can be obtained by telephone on 0141 222 1151 or by going to www.trustnet.com.
-For reasons beyond the control of the Manager, these may not necessarily be the current prices.
+Unitholders can obtain the price of their units by going to www.trustnet .com or by telephone on 0141 222 1151.
+For reasons beyond the control of the Manager, these may not necessarily be the current dealing prices.